heymynameisrob/100-ways-ux/blog/5-ways-to-improve-onboarding.md

 Here are 5 top tips your can apply to any onboarding process to make it seamless and effective.

 ## Understand the Job To Be Done
+Knowing what value you bring to users and why they are using your product or "hiring you" is essential.
+Without a good understanding of this you can't hope to onboard anyone properly.

+The best way to start figuring out your JTBD for your product is to talk to customers.
+Understanding what their problems are with help you define your jobs to be done.
+It could be as simple as asking them directly: 'Why do you use our product?'

+You can find more on writing JTBD here

+## The Law of Reciprocity
+Human beings by their very nature feel the need to help each other.
+Especially when someone has already helped us.
+Cultural anthropologists call this 'the web of indebtness'.
+It's key to our evolution.
+It allowed us form communities and tight social bonds.

+The law of reciprocity is key for figuring out how your onboarding should be structured.
+Think of your product as a human-to-human transaction.
+You wouldn't expect someone to go completely out there way without giving them an icentive or show them value first.
+However, the person who makes the first move will then trigger an debt with the other person which they will feel obliged to complete.

+Make sure you give users something for signing up.
+Break out the information required into small chunks and give some value every step of the way.

+## Personalise copy

+## Show, don't tell

+## Get to your Aha moment

+These are just some strategies than can improve your user experience.
+Applying these strategies will improve the percieved value of your product and help make sure users are well orientated and ready to engage.